Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: EXPERIMENTS

 \item\textbf{AutoPrep}~\cite{fan2025autoprep} is a question-aware data preparation multi-agent framework that decomposes complex table reasoning tasks into structured data preparation subtasks through collaborative agents, including a planner, a preprocessor, and an executor.

-\item\textbf{GRPO}~\cite{guo2025deepseek} is an RL algorithm that trains LLMs via self-comparison within a batch of generated responses, eliminating explicit value functions.
-We apply accuracy rewards to fine-tune the base model under the same setting as our ORPO, using the full WikiTQ dataset ($\sim$11k).

-\item\textbf{DAPO}~\cite{yu2025dapoopensourcellmreinforcement} extends GRPO with token-level policy gradients, dynamic sample allocation, and length-aware clipping to stabilize LLM RL training.
-We apply accuracy rewards to fine-tune the base model under the same setting as ORPO, using the full WikiTQ dataset ($\sim$11k).

-\item\textbf{Table-R1 (Yang et al.)}~\cite{yang2025tabler1inferencetimescalingtable} introduces two independently trained variants for table reasoning. \textit{Table-R1-SFT} is a supervised fine-tuning model trained on $\sim$48.5k carefully filtered reasoning traces generated by DeepSeek-R1 across three task types (TQA, TFV, FF-TQA), employing full-parameter fine-tuning. \textit{Table-R1-Zero}, instead of being initialized from the SFT checkpoint, is trained directly from the same base model using $\sim$69k verifiable samples with the GRPO algorithm.
+\item\textbf{Table-R1 (Yang et al.)}~\cite{yang2025tabler1inferencetimescalingtable} introduces two variants for end2end table reasoning. \textit{Table-R1-SFT} is a supervised fine-tuning model trained on $\sim$48.5k carefully filtered reasoning traces generated by DeepSeek-R1 across three task types (TQA, TFV, FF-TQA), employing full-parameter fine-tuning. \textit{Table-R1-Zero}, instead of being initialized from the SFT checkpoint, is trained directly from the same base model using $\sim$69k verifiable samples with the GRPO algorithm.
+To enable a controlled comparison under identical settings, we further introduce two additional variants, \textit{Table-R1-GRPO} and \textit{Table-R1-DAPO}, which apply GRPO and DAPO respectively to train an LLM to directly predict final answers.
+Both share the same backbone (Qwen3-4B, thinking mode), LoRA fine-tuning, and training data (WikiTQ) as \textsf{Operation-R1}.

-\item \textbf{Table-R1 (Wu et al.)}~\cite{wu2025tabler1teleai} proposes a region-based reinforcement learning framework built on the Table Instruct-RE dataset (derived from TableBench$\sim$20k), where table regions are automatically generated by DeepSeek-R1 to capture the minimal evidence areas necessary for solving each problem.
+\item \textbf{Table-R1 (Wu et al.)}~\cite{wu2025tabler1teleai} proposes a region-based reinforcement learning framework built on the Table Instruct-RE dataset ($\sim$20k), where table regions are automatically generated by Deep-Seek-R1 to capture the minimal evidence areas necessary for solving each problem.
 It adopts two-stage training that first guides LLMs with SFT and then optimizes via Table-Aware Group Relative Policy Optimization (TARPO) with a mixed reward balancing region precision and correctness. \end{itemize}